tomabai/llm-sec/README.md

 Contributions are welcome!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest enhancements.

-## Security

-If you discover a security vulnerability, please see our [SECURITY.md](SECURITY.md) for instructions on reporting.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.